NotTimTam/StatisticsCalculator/README.md

 # StatisticsCalculator
-A simple Python3 calculator that calculates basic statistics functions.
+A simple Python3 app that calculates basic statistics functions.

 ## Usage
 Make sure you have the latest version of Python 3 installed before running the program.
 If you do, simply run `main.py` to begin.